Agrarian from the Outset

 A Look Inside the Beehive

 Initial production of the original piston engine Z-37 ran uninterrupted from 1963 to 1977 and was briefly resumed in 1983 and 1984.
-Between 1985 and 1987 some piston engine aircraft were converted to turbo prop power.
+In 1985, a turboprop powered variant was added to the Z-37 family.

 Approximately 700 examples of the Z-37 were built in seven variations: